trevor-vaughan/pupmod-simp-compliance_markup/README.md

 Depending on the version of Puppet being used, the `compliance_map()` function may not be able to precisely determine where the function has been called and a best guess may be provided.

+Enforcement, when using the profiles baked into the `compliance_markup` module, will only apply to classes that are included **after** `compliance_markup::pre_hook`.
+This is an unfortunate side effect of Puppet 4.9+

 ## Development